Vinodh-Machireddy/ml/Mlops-Notes.md

  - Automatically start or stop scraping based on target availability.
 This ensures monitoring stays accurate even when infrastructure changes.

-#### Exporters
+### Exporters:
 collect info from nodes and keep in API Endpoints (/metrics) and from there prometheus scrapes(it follows pull mechanism) the metrics and store in TSDB.
-1. Node Exporter/plugin/add-on 2.
+For Kubernetes cluster monitoring: 1.
+Node Exporter/plugin/add-on 2.
 Kube State Metrics (KSM) 3. cAdvisor  4.
 API Server Metrics 5. kubelet metrics 6. etcd metrics
+For Web Servers: nginx_exporter, apache_exporter
+For Database: postgres_exporter, mongodb_exporter, redis_exporter ...etc

+#### 1. Node Exporter: (system-level metrics from the OS)
+Node Exporter collects hardware and operating system metrics from a server (node) and exposes them for Prometheus to scrape.
+It Collects: CPU usage, Memory usage, Disk space & disk I/O, Network traffic, File system usage, Load average, System uptime

+#### 2. Kube State Metrics (Kubernetes object-level metrics to Prometheus.)
+It tells the current state of Kubernetes objects, not resource usage.
+It collects:Pods (Running, Pending, Failed), Deployments (Desired vs Available replicas), ReplicaSets, StatefulSets, DaemonSets, Jobs & CronJobs, HPA (min/max replicas, current replicas), Nodes (Ready/NotReady status), PersistentVolumeClaims.

+#### 3. cAdvisor (container-level resource usage metrics)
+cAdvisor monitors how much CPU, memory, and disk each container is using.

 ### Alertmanager:
 Sends alerts when something is wrong.
 For example, if your server’s CPU is too high, Prometheus triggers an alert.
 Alerts can be sent to email, Slack, PagerDuty, or other notification systems.